Zell am See: Attractions

 The highpoint of the church is its elevated walkway with its ornate parapet, built in 1514.
 The walkway rests on four carved columns of precious marble, in between which an intricate net-vault is spun.
 The three pointed arches are crowned with crockets, and end in pointed towers.
 Between the arches are Gothic baldachins with cut-out figures of St Hippolyte and St Florian, originating from 1520.

 The tower is the main focus of the Zell am See skyline.
 It has a height of 36 m.
 The strong walls have a limestone exterior.

 From 1660 until 1670, the main altar was replaced by a Baroque one, which was removed again in 1760.
 Almost none of the Baroque furnishings of the church remain apart from some adornments.
 Two Baroque statues ended up in the church of Prielau.
 Next to the main altar are two statues dating from 1480: St Rupert and St Vigilius.
 The side altar contains an image of the Virgin Mary from the now non-existent Church of Maria Wald, which dates from 1540.
 The left nave has a small altar dedicated to St Sebastian in its apsis.

-The Grand Hotel Zell am See is situated in a unique position on a private peninsula right at the shore of Lake Zell, this large chalet is surrounded by water with a panoramic view of the mountains.
+The Grand Hotel Zell am See is a 4-star hotel and a landmark for the town of Zell am See.
+Built between 1894 and 1896 in the Belle Époque style, the hotel building is located in the town centre on the easternmost tip of the Zell peninsula directly on the lakeshore and can be seen from almost anywhere on the lake.
+The striking, elongated building stands out above all with its snow-white façade and mansard roof.

+The Rosenberg Castle is a castle in the centre of the city.
+It has been the seat of the mayor and the town council since 1970.
+The southern Bavarian influence can be seen in the square ground plan with the four corner towers and the round centre tower.

+The Prielau Castle is a former prince-bishop's hunting lodge on the northern shore of Lake Zell.
+Since 1987, the castle has been owned by the Porsche family, who converted it into a hotel.

+The Vogtturm is the oldest building in the city alongside St Hippolyte's Church.
+Today, the tower houses the city museum with special exhibitions on five floors.

-The Porsche family farm is located in Zell am See, having been obtained in 1939 by the senior Ferdinand Porsche in anticipation of the war.
+The Schüttgut, the family estate of the Porsche–Piëch family, is located in Zell am See, having been obtained in 1939 by the senior Ferdinand Porsche in anticipation of the war.
 During the war, he transferred some of his business operations here and to Gmünd, away from Stuttgart where, notwithstanding the heavy bombing, his son Ferry Porsche remained to oversee plant operations.

+Politics

+The current mayor of Zell am See, since 2019, is Andreas Wimmreuter (SPÖ).

+The district council is composed as follows (as of 2024):